mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    Figure 5.2: Navigation goal button

 Next, you can run some simulations which use dedicated plugins for one specific task.
-You will need to use these commands to see all of them:
+You will need to use these commands to see `all of them <https://github.com/ctu-mrs/mrs_uav_testing/tree/master/tmux>`__:

 .. code-block:: shell

    cd ~/mrs_workspace/src/uav_core/ros_packages/mrs_uav_testing/tmux
    ls

-Choose the one that you want to test by running:
+Choose the one you want to test by running:

 .. code-block:: shell

    cd "name_of_the_simulation"
    ./start.sh

-The bumper simulation is an example of an advanced visualization task that you can do on RViz.
+The `test_bumper simulation <https://github.com/ctu-mrs/mrs_uav_testing/tree/master/tmux/test_bumper>`__
+is an example of an advanced visualization task that you can do on RViz.
 It is made by a plugin created from scratch.
-It represents a huge work to create these type of visualization but it shows you the diversity of possibilities.
+It represents a weighty work to create this type of visualization but it shows you the diversity of possibilities.

 5.2 How RViz works ?
 --------------------